 Target audience: Followers of wellness, lifestyle and food content.
 But the concept of “going nut” can fit any content creator.

 Hashtags: #gonuts #wellnesstoday #peanutbutterjelly

 25th October – World Pasta Day

 These 14 facts about pasta were curated and shared on Buzzfeed, if you want to celebrate this day in any way, you might find something interesting there for your followers.
-It’s also a day for pasta jokes (yeah, never heard of it too) and for discussing the nutritional aspects around this beloved dish.
+It’s also a day for pasta jokes (yeah, never heard of it too) and for discussing the nutritional aspects of this beloved dish.

 Target audience: Followers of food, lifestyle and wellness content.
 Followers of travel content might enjoy some content about Italy and the pasta culture there.
 For sci-fi and science fans, the pastapharian church probably celebrates this day with various activities.

 Since Halloween happens only a few days later, it makes sense that the pumpkin day was dated on October 26.
 The traditions of this day are pretty straight forward and not surprisingly also related to Halloween.

 Target audience: Followers of food-related content would probably react well to this aspect of Halloween, giving the pumpkins the front stage.
 But for arts and crafts lovers there are also plenty of pumpkin craving ideas you can share with them.